 Near identical to visual search tools offered by iStock and Shutterstock, it allows you to find images that have similarities in subject, colour and tone – though it's not so good that you could drag in a picture of Beyoncé into it and find photos with models that look like her.

 Filters let you apply simple effects to the image to see how it might appear with that applied.
 This is launching with two filters – depth of field (seen below) and vivid colour.

-Also new is a PowerPoint plugin that works in similar fashion to the Stock panel within Photoshop or InDesign.
+There's also a PowerPoint plugin that works in similar fashion to the Stock panel within Photoshop or InDesign.
 This lets you search for images from within the application, download watermarked comps directly to use as you wish – and then licence when you're ready (or the client has given sign-off).

-To get three standard assets a month from Adobe Stock, there's a monthly plan for £17.99 per month (excl VAT).
+To get five standard assets a month from Adobe Stock, there's a monthly plan for £29.95 per month (excl VAT).
 For 10 standard assets a month, there's an annual plan or paid monthly plan for £19.99 (excl VAT).
 The first month is free with this plan.
 There are two other plans available for 40 standard assets a month and 750 standard assets a month.
 Find out more here.

 Find images in the Adobe Stock library.

 Alamy is another popular stock library for illustrators and designers.
 There are no subscription options there – instead individual licenses start at £11.99 per image.

 You'll find everything from abstract images and backgrounds to landscapes and lifestyle, so there should always be something that works for you.
 There are more than 160 million images, vectors and videos to choose from, all of high quality too.